Vincenttoon/lights-out/README.md

 ## Rules

-1. Board opens fully lit.
+1. Board opens randomly lit.
 2. User must touch the cells to turn on/off the lights.
 3. Each cell touches the four (up, down, left, right) cells around it.
-4. Play until board is fully dark.
+4. Play until board is fully dark (or for now, down to one lit piece).
 5. Celebrate victory!

 ## Future Improvements